 CRISP THOSE TATERS!

-Preheat the oven to 200°C. Place the potato slices on a roasting tray.
+Preheat the oven to 200°C. Place the Potato slices on a roasting tray.
 Coat in oil, season to taste, and spread out in a single layer.
 Roast in the hot oven for 30-35 minutes until cooked through and crispy, flipping halfway.

 Place a nonstick pan over a medium-high heat with a drizzle of oil and a splash of water to cover the base.
-When starting to bubble, simmer the sliced green beans for 3-4 minutes until cooked al dente.
+When starting to bubble, simmer the sliced Green Beans for 3-4 minutes until cooked al dente.
 On completion, transfer to a bowl and set aside.
-Once cooled, toss together with the rinsed green leaves, a drizzle of olive oil, and some seasoning.
+Once cooled, toss together with the rinsed Green Leaves, a drizzle of olive oil, and some seasoning.
 Set aside until serving.

 SEAR THE STEAK